The best thing to do is start preparing now. There's no such thing as too early!

 Important Emergency Information

 Medical services are not provided as part of this event.
-If you have a medical or police emergency while at the Hammonasset event, call 911 or Camp Calumet for assistance.
+If you have a medical or police emergency while at Hammonasset, call 911 or the state park for assistance.
 Also inform the event security staff to advise them that police, fire, or medical assistance has been called.

 Emergency Medical, Fire, or Police dial 911